xoBlair/austinipsumexpress/README.md

 #Process:
 I originally created this as a static site with just JS, HTML, and CSS.
-Then, I created an Express app and connected it to MongoDB with the intention of allowing users to create accounts and contribute sentences.
+Then, I created a Node.js Express app and connected it to MongoDB with the intention of allowing users to create accounts and contribute sentences.
 I’m almost there, just need to fix up some routes and I think some requirements?
 Possibly environment variables?
 Possibly Mongoose?
 I'll get there!